MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/navigation.md

 ## Audits panel

-The **Audits** tool you should run a series of tests against a site to check for common issues related to performance, accessibility, SEO, and a number of other categories.
+The **Lighthouse** tool (previously called the **Audits** tool) runs a series of tests against a site to check for common issues related to performance, accessibility, SEO, and a number of other categories.

 ### Configure and run an audit

 1. When the **Audits** tool is first opened, focus is placed on the **Run Audit** button at the end of the form.
-By default the form is configured to run audits for every category using mobile emulation on a simulated 3G connection.
+By default, the form is configured to run audits for every category using mobile emulation on a simulated 3G connection.
 1. Use `Shift`+`Tab` or navigate back in Browse mode to change the audit settings.
 1. When you are ready to run the audit, navigate back to the **Run Audit** button and select `Enter`.
 1. Focus moves into a modal window with a **Cancel** button which allows you to exit the audit.
 You may hear a series of earcons as the audit runs and refreshes the page multiple times.